 Once you have dropped your original income tax return in the mailbox or sent it off electronically, you can no longer change that return.
 (One exception: If your e-filed tax return is rejected, you can make changes before sending it in again.)

-You generally must file an amended return within three years of the date you filed the original return or within two years after the date you paid the tax, whichever is later.
+You generally must file an amended return within three years of the date you filed the original return or within two years after the date you paid the tax, whichever is later if you are attempting to get a refund.

 Can I use tax preparation software to amend my return?